krymel/chroma-highlight/README.md

 ### Capabilities

-In contrst to all JavaScript based highlighting libraries, `chroma` is able to format and style a vertical mixed-mode snippet like the above correctly and deal with incorrect syntax such as non-closed tags intelligently.
+In contrast to all JavaScript based highlighting libraries, `chroma` is able to format and style a vertical mixed-mode snippet like the above correctly and deal with incorrect syntax such as non-closed tags intelligently.
 Thus, it's perfectly suited for highlighting syntax error reports and such.